-As people grew wiser and more investive of their surroundings, it was not long before one Tokyo doctor began to associate daily bathing in the hot springs to good health, and initiated a study of mineral water benefits for health.
-This soon gave rise to the science of balneology, or balneotherapy as the study of therapeutic bathing and usage of mineral water, gases, and mud for both health preservation and diseases treatment.
+As people grew wiser and more investigative of their surroundings, it was not long before one Tokyo doctor began to associate daily bathing in the hot springs with good health, and initiated a study of mineral water benefits for health.
+This soon gave rise to the science of balneology, or balneotherapy as the study of therapeutic bathing and usage of mineral water, gases, and mud for both health preservation and disease treatment.

 Balneology in Europe and Asia

-In modern-day countries of Europe and Asia such as Austria, Bulgaria, Czech Republic, France, Germany, Hungary, Israel, Italy, Poland, Portugal, Romania, Russia, Spain, Switzerland, Turkey and many others, balneotherapy is recommended as part of preventative and allopathic medicine.
-The specific protocols have been developed to treat a wide of range of health problems by all types of mineral water to receive maximum benefits and avoid health complications.
+In modern-day countries of Europe and Asia such as Austria, Bulgaria, Czech Republic, France, Germany, Hungary, Israel, Italy, Poland, Portugal, Romania, Russia, Spain, Switzerland, Turkey, and many others, balneotherapy is recommended as part of preventative and allopathic medicine.
+Specific protocols have been developed to treat a wide range of health problems by all types of mineral water with a wide range of mineral content to receive maximum benefits and avoid health complications.

 Courses of balneotherapy are offered to doctors and nurses by medical schools.
 Trained physicians are able to evaluate the health conditions of each patient to prescribe safe and effective balneological treatments.

 According to the European Spas Association, there are about 10,000 spa facilities and health resorts in Europe which have a strong medical background.
 All of those facilities are a part of the public health system and must comply with its strict rules and regulations.

 In some European countries, balneological treatments in a spa are covered by health insurance if prescribed by a doctor.
 Typically, a course of spa treatments in Europe and Japan last from 10 to 21 days and include medical consultations, balneological procedures under the supervision of trained staff, a healthy diet based on natural foods.